rosouza/java8-improvements/README.md

-New Java 8 Features and Improvements
+Java SE 8 New Features and Improvements

 Simple examples about new features of JAVA SE 8 as listed below: